+'''

 SET TimeSync Time Adjustment = cancel

+'''

-Important: The cancel command must be issued before the scheduled time adjustment and at the same server where the original time adjustment was set, or it will not cancel the time adjustment.
+IMPORTANT: The cancel command must be issued before the scheduled time adjustment and at the same server where the original time adjustment was set.

 Configuring Time Synchronization for Large Networks

 Some of the default settings for TimeSync are not suitable for large networks.
 This section explains time synchronization for large installations.